of Your Community Storm Shelter

 Step 1: Size

 In step one, this is where you determine what size of Stormbox community shelter you need.
 With multiple sizes to choose from, we will tailor your disaster shelter to best suit your facility or campus needs.
-The community storm shelter choice is often largely based off how many people you need to protect.
+The community storm shelter choice is largely based on how many people you need to protect.
 All listed occupancies are based on five square feet per person as required in the FEMA 361 guidelines for storm safe rooms.
 Actual occupancy is greater.
-Multiple units can be deployed to meet any occupancy demands.
-Additional Stormbox community storm shelters can also be added over time as your workforce or campus grows.
+It’s also worth noting that multiple units can be deployed to meet any occupancy demands.
+Keep in mind that additional Stormbox community storm shelters can also be added over time as your workforce or campus grows.

-The second step is to determine the specific location.
-It should be out of a flood zone and in an accessible, central location.
+The second step is to determine the specific location for your community storm shelter from Stormbox.
+It should be out of a flood zone, accessible, and in a central location.
 Each community storm shelter is bolted to a 4,000 PSI, 16”-thick, reinforced-concrete foundation.
-Each installation includes one handicap-accessible ramp.
+Each Stormbox installation includes one handicap-accessible ramp.
 Step two of the construction process typically takes two days.
-However, it’s worth noting that concrete curing time is about seven days.
+However, it’s worth noting that it can take the concrete about seven days to cure.

-Once your Stormbox disaster shelter is bolted in place, we will connect it to permanent power.
+Once your Stormbox disaster shelter is bolted in place, we will connect it to a permanent power source.
 We typically locate the electrical conduit stubbed up through the foundation for a clean, professional-looking job.
-This activity is completed in a few hours.
+This step is completed in a few hours.